enpiicom/wp-plugin-enpii-base/readme.txt

 == Changelog ==

-= 0.8.6 - 2024-11-20 =
+= 0.8.6 - 2024-11-22 =

+- Resolve issues with requiring Laravel helpers in init file with multiple vendor directories.
-- Improve the chmod function for setting permissions when creating WP App folders.
+- Enhance the chmod functionality to set correct permissions when creating WordPress application folders.

 = 0.8.5 - 2024-11-19 =